|Name of Program

 - Target redemption percentage goals set for the first three years of the deposit scheme.

 After finalizing regulations in March 2020, the Scottish Government voted to approve the Deposit Scheme Regulations on 14 May 2020.
 In March 2021, Circularity Scotland, a newly-created non-profit comprised of industry stakeholders, was later announced to be in charge of administering the scheme, under the supervision of the Scottish Environment Protection Agency (SEPA).
-The scheme is expected to be implemented in July 2022, with rolling revisions prior to the full implementation to prepare retailers.
+The scheme was initially expected to be implemented in July 2022, with rolling revisions prior to the full implementation to prepare retailers.
+However, the scheme was postponed to August 2023 in consideration of the COVID-19 pandemic's impact; the government's still expects the scheme to meet its 90% recovery goal in 2024.
+Retailers may voluntarily apply to accept containers starting in November 2022.

 "Global Deposit Book 2020: An Overview of Deposit Systems for One-Way Beverage Containers."
 Reloop Inc. 15 December 2020.